Netflix/metaflow/metaflow/plugins/kfp/tests/README.md

 `curl -X POST "https://gitlab.zgtools.net/api/v4/projects/20508/mirror/pull?private_token=[PRIVATE_TOKEN]"`

 Please reach out to @hariharans on Slack (for Zillow employees) to obtain the private token to run on Zillow internal Gitlab infrastructure.

+# Unit Tests

+On top of the integration tests, we also have units tests.
+Currently, we only have unit tests for the `@s3_sensor` decorator.